 d) Submit membership and financial reports to VFP.

 VIII.
 EXECUTIVE COMMITTEE

-1. The Executive Committee shall be composed of the officers and any members of SDVFP who hold elected or appointed office or committee appointment in the national VFP.
-The VFP Executive Committee, comprised of members of Veterans for Peace, derives its powers from and shall be responsible to the membership.
+- The Executive Committee shall be composed of the officers, any members of SDVFP who hold elected or appointed office or committee appointment in the national VFP, the immediate past President of SDVFP, and three other members elected to the committee from the general membership.
+The SDVFP Executive Committee, comprised of members of San Diego Veterans for Peace, Hugh Thompson Memorial Chapter, derives its powers from and shall be responsible to the membership.

-2. All members of the Executive Committee shall be and remain members of SDVFP as a condition for nomination to and service in this position.
+- All members of the Executive Committee shall be and shall remain currently paid-up members of SDVFP as a condition for nomination to and service in this position.

-3. Vacancies of the Executive Board shall be deemed to exist in the case of death, resignation, or inability to serve in this position.
-In the event of a vacancy occurring in this position, a special election to fill the vacancy shall be held at the next regular meeting of SDVFP.
+- Vacancies of the Executive Committee shall be deemed to exist in the case of death, resignation, or inability to serve in this position.
+In the event of a vacancy occurring in an elected position other than president, a special election to fill the vacancy shall be held at the next regular meeting of SDVFP.

-4. The duties of the Executive Board shall be to:
+- The duties of the Executive Committee shall be to: